|Hegis Code: 5402||Admissions: 1-800-724-0833

 At the completion of the Certificate in Animal Science Office Assistant, a student will be able to

 This program was designed as a direct result of requests from community employers.
-A survey was conducted of need for this program among veterinarians in Ulster County and surrounding counties.
+A survey of need was conducted for this program among veterinarians in Ulster County and surrounding counties.
 The responses indicated that this program would help fill their need for skilled employees.
-Students completing this program will be paid at an hourly wage significantly higher than employees who had not completed this program.
+Students completing this program would be paid at an hourly wage significantly higher than employees who had not completed this program.

 Developmental Assistance Available

 For students who do not meet basic reading and math requirements or who have other learning issues, extra assistance is readily available through SUNY Ulster's Learning Center, The Gary and Janaki Math Center, the Writing Center, the Peer and Friend Tutor Program, and English as a Second Language (ESL) tutors.

 To print a copy of the Program Planning Sheet, click here.

 ~ Animal Science Office Assistant students must achieve a minimum grade of C in all required Veterinary Science (VTS), Mathematics (MAT), and Biology (BIO) courses in order to progress in the Animal Science Office Assistant program or to be eligible for graduation.

 ~ Students may only repeat a Veterinary Science (VTS) or Biology (BIO) course once.
 If unsuccessful the second time, they may not continue in the Animal Science Office Assistant program.

 ~ Students must supply their own transportation to off-campus labs and learning sites.